Self-contained relaxation-based dynamical Ising machines: Computational performance of the -machine

 \section{Computational performance of the \mdII-machine}

-The computational effort of the Ising machine driven by the \mdII{} model during the final stage (Fig.~\ref{fig:round-flow}) is represented by terminal states of the \mdII{} model: $\boldsymbol{\xi}\left( \infty \vert \boldsymbol{\xi}(0) \right)$, where $\boldsymbol{\xi}(0)$ is the machine state at the start of the \mdII{} stage.
-A proper investigation of the evolution of probability distributions on the phase space is a logical next step in studying the computational properties of the \mdII{} model.
-However, it requires developing special approaches, which are beyond the scope of the present paper.
-Therefore, we limit ourselves to a numerical demonstration of model's computational capabilities, while taking into consideration the results obtained in the previous section.
+The computational effort of the Ising machine driven by the \mdII{} model is represented by terminal states of the \mdII{} model: $\boldsymbol{\xi}\left( \infty \vert \boldsymbol{\xi}(0) \right)$, where $\boldsymbol{\xi}(0)$ is the initial state of the \mdII-machine.
+A proper investigation of the evolution of probability distributions on the phase space requires developing special approaches, which are beyond the scope of the present paper.
+Therefore, we limit ourselves to discussing only basic computational capabilities of the model and their empirical demonstration.

-In presented numerical experiments, the machine state is described by variables $(\boldsymbol{\sigma}, \mathbf{X})$ with the update rule implemented using procedure \textproc{Update} listed below.
+In numerical experiments, the machine state is described by variables $(\boldsymbol{\sigma}, \mathbf{X})$ with the update rule implemented using procedure \textproc{Update} listed below.
 The dynamics of the \mdII{} model was simulated using the Euler approximation.
-This approximation is exact as long as the system does not pass through the discontinuities of the dynamical equations~\eqref{eq:mdII-eq-motion} or~\eqref{eq:mdII-eqmo-sx}.
+This approximation is exact outside of the discontinuities of the dynamical equations~\eqref{eq:mdII-eq-motion} or~\eqref{eq:mdII-eqmo-sx}.
 On the other hand, since the magnitude of $\dot{\boldsymbol{\xi}}$ does not depend on the proximity to equilibrium, the Euler approximation with a fixed time step demonstrates spurious oscillations near the critical point as characteristic to discontinuous dynamical systems (see, e.g.~\cite{guglielmiEfficient2022}).
-As suggested by the results of the previous section, reaching equilibrium is important for the solution quality because, otherwise, one cannot ensure that Theorems~\ref{thm:r-invariant-rounding}, ~\ref{thm:mdii-non-worsening},~\ref{thm:optimal-rounding} hold.
-Consequently, these spurious oscillations are expected to negatively impact the performance of the \mdII-machine.
+Since reaching equilibrium is important to ensure that main theorems in the previous section hold, these oscillations are expected to negatively impact the performance of the \mdII-machine.
 On the other hand, the Euler approximation effectively selects a regularization of $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$, which alleviates difficulties associated with discontinuities of the dynamical equations of motion.
 From this perspective, the numerical results presented below demonstrate the robustness of the favorable features of the \mdII{} model with respect to realizations of discontinuous dynamics.